 - Rajkumar Routrai Saheb Ahlad Chandra Deb (+),

 married Rajkumari Brajeshwari Devi of San Khemundi,

-and had issue, two daughters.
+in Orissa, and had issue, two daughters.

 - Kumari Snigdha Devi, married in Koraput District

 of Orissa, and has issue, two sons.